-a.
+- a.
 Recruitment: Based on agreed ToRs with MoEFCC, hiring of staff will be undertaken by WFP.
 The working locations will be flexible given COVID protocols.
-The National Project Coordinator, Information Systems and Reporting Associate and Business Support/Finance b.
+The National Project Coordinator, Information Systems and Reporting Associate and Business Support/Finance Assistant will be based in the National Project Management Unit (NPMU), while other staff will operate from the WFP office.
+The state/district level PMU staff will be based in respective government offices with basic office facilities. - b.
 Procurement: Procurement of equipment, materials, goods and services will be undertaken by WFP as per WFP's procurement rules.
 For hiring implementation agencies, research agencies and other services, the ToRs will be validated by relevant offices.
 Further details regarding this and other project activities will be elaborated through the MoU/LoA with each state.